mhausenblas/burry.sh/README.md

 Policy is:

-1. Command line parameters in general overwrite values from the manifest.
+1. If no manifest `.burryfest` exists in the current directory, the command line parameters passed are used to create a manifest file.
 1. If a manifest `.burryfest` exists in the current directory it will be used.
 1. For every storage target other than `tty` a new manifest in the timestamped ZIP file will be created.